 - 1 small onion, diced

-- 1 garlic clove, minced
+- 1 clove garlic, minced

 - 1 tablespoon brown sugar

-- 1/2 cup barbeque sauce
+- ½ cup barbeque sauce

-- 1/4 cup water
+- ¼ cup water

-- 4 whole-wheat buns
+- 4 buns or slider rolls

-- NOTE: you can either enjoy the "pulled pork" as is OR spread it on a baking pan and bake it in a 350 degree oven for 20 minutes.
-Readers have reported that this makes the texture more "pork" like.
+- NOTE: You can either enjoy the "pulled pork" as is OR spread it on a baking pan and bake at 350F degrees for 20 minutes.
+Readers have reported this extra step makes the texture even more "pork" like.